 Changing the URL and using strong usernames and passwords doesn’t mean you won’t get hacked 100%, but it will take more than an average hacker, which also has free time and targets you personally, not WordPress sites in bulk.

-Of course, there are a lot of other means to hack a website, that’s why you should always use a security plugin, like iThemes Security or Wordfence.
+Of course, there are a lot of other means to hack a website, that’s why you should always use a security plugin, like iThemes Security (try iThemes Security Pro for extra safety and features) or Wordfence.
 In addition to that, you can also use some external security, like SiteLock.

 Changing your WordPress login URL with WPS Hide Login